Sam Henry (musician): Napalm Beach

 Henry was the drummer in The Rats until 1981 when he left the band and joined Chris Newman to play in Napalm Beach.
 Napalm Beach, was a staple of the scene that formed around the Portland club Satyricon in the early ’80s.
-Although charged with punk energy, Newman’s guitar playing maintained elements of the heavy blues and psychedelic rock, which, along with his bellowing vocals, would influence the grunge sound that eventually emerged from the Pacific Northwest.
+Although charged with punk energy, Newman's guitar playing maintained elements of the heavy blues and psychedelic rock, which, along with his bellowing vocals, would influence the grunge sound that eventually emerged from the Pacific Northwest.
 Napalm Beach was Henry's longest running band, playing their final show on Sam's 60th birthday.

-DON'T
+Don't

 In 2009 Henry formed the Portland band "Don't" with Jenny Don't, Dan Lowinger, and David Minick.
 The group released two full-length LPs, "Away, Away" and "Fever Dreams, including multiple 45's on Kelly Halliburton's label "Doomtown Sounds", one single on the Long Island label "Dead Broke Rekerds", and a single on the German label "Twisted Chords".
 The Full length, Fever Dreams, came out on the German label "Rockstar "Records and Doomtown Sounds".
 Don't went on tour with Pierced Arrows as direct support for two U.S. tours in 2011 and 2012 and toured Europe in 2013.